tdeitch/cfg/README.md

 1. Ensure the git repo is up to date with no uncommitted changes

+2. `git submodule update --init --recursive` to update submodules

-2. Run `setup.sh` to sync changes from cfg to the local computer
+3. Run `setup.sh` to sync changes from cfg to the local computer

 ## To update cfg with local changes